XLH UK policy on working with pharmaceutical and medical device companies

 The purpose of this policy is to provide clear principles and guidance about how XLH UK works with pharmaceutical and medical device companies.
 Such partnerships enable us to achieve the charity’s mission without compromising our integrity.
 This policy exists to ensure our work with pharmaceutical and medical device firms does not affect our ability to offer independent and unbiased patient information, or influence our campaigning, research or fundraising activities.

 XLH UK recognises that working with pharmaceutical companies that manufacture and market drugs and treatments gives XLH UK important knowledge and expertise.
 Such companies are also willing to sponsor and fund certain activities undertaken by XLH UK.
-However, pharmaceutical companies are not charitable organisations and XLH UK takes particular care in how it works with them.
+However, pharmaceutical companies and medical device companies are not charitable organisations and XLH UK takes particular care in how it works with them.

-Below are the principles which XLH UK will adhere to when entering into partnerships with pharmaceutical firms and ensures that all partnerships are consistent with our organisational aims.
+Below are the principles which XLH UK will adhere to when entering into partnerships with pharmaceutical and medical device companies and ensures that all partnerships are consistent with our organisational aims.

 These are as follows: